unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 This forces *"High-Speed mode"* and has the highest consumption (max.
 75mA).<BR>
 Tying this to Vcc should enable *"Standby or SLEEP mode"* (typ. under 1mA), which would be useful combined with STM32 sleep/stop mode.<BR>
 As the CAN Driver runs on 5V and the STM32 on 3.3V, controlling the "S" pin directly from GPIO might not work.<BR>
-Will probably need to use a level shifter.
+Will probably need to use a level shifter.<BR>
-Testing one driver S Pin @3.3V (direct GPIO) only shows 5mA reduction.
+Testing one driver S Pin @3.3V (direct GPIO) only shows 5mA reduction.<BR>
 Level shifters have arrive, hopefully this will improve...